-The DfE also has a dedicated telephone helpline, 020 7340 7264, which all staff and governors can call to raise concerns about extremism for a pupil.
-In non-emergency situations DSLs can also email counter.extremism@education.gov.uk.
-In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321.
+The DfE also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
+You can also email counter.extremism@education.gov.uk.
+Note that this is not for use in emergency situations.

+In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: